As I look back on the past several years, there is one decision that has been the most influential: when I decided to start a blog.

-The last step is to start writing, and make sure you’re publishing what you write!
+The last step of how to start a blog is to start writing.
+And make sure you’re publishing what you write!
 I would challenge you to publish your very first post the same day you set up your blog.
 Just start putting it out there!

 In my first few months of blogging, I had dozens of half-written drafts sitting in WordPress.
 Spend the time to write good content, but don’t fall into the trap of editing endlessly and never publishing.
-Publishing the first few blog posts may come slowly or feel intimidating, but know that it will get easier the more you write!
+Publishing the first few posts may come slowly, but know that it gets easier the more you write!

-Ready to get started on your blog?
-Get the ball rolling and start writing!
+Ready to get going and start a blog?
+Go through the steps above and start writing!

 Affiliate note: I am partnered with Bluehost and StudioPress and will receive compensation if you choose to use their services through my link.
-I’ve used Bluehost for many of my websites and can confidently recommend their services, and this very blog runs on the Genesis/StudioPress framework and I love it dearly.
+I’ve used Bluehost for many of my websites and can confidently recommend their services.
+This very blog runs on the Genesis/StudioPress framework and I love it dearly.
 It costs you nothing and helps support my work with Break the Twitch.
 You can read more on my affiliate disclosure—cheers!